petru-braha/class-genetic-algorithms/src/program/brainstorm.md

 ## to do:

+- converge cu adaptive mutation targeted pe biti nesemnificativi in faza de exploatare
-- wrong values
+- cross-over optimization
+- cross-over with n cutting points
+- mutation second variant easier faster
 - if the algorithm stagnates => change parameters, don't stop
+- parameter::fitness_function

+- structure for bits
+- constexpr for dimension => no more pointers
 - 17 minutes on threads VS 6 minutes on one thread (am i braindead?)

+- pgplot gnuplot
 - stochastic error in sampling - chapter 4
-- pgplot gnuplot
-- structure for bits
-- constexpr for dimension => no more pointers
 - try blocks
 - simulated annealing
 - names of variables